EmmaBurkett/CSE212-final-project/1-queue.md

 ## [Coding Challenge](https://github.com/EmmaBurkett/CSE212-final-project/blob/main/coding_challenges/dice_queue.py):
 For an array dequeuing an element is an O(n) operation, which is rather slow!
-This same program can be recreated with a linked list which has O(1) performance operations for dequeue and enqueue.
+This same program can be recreated with a linked list that has O(1) performance operations for dequeue and enqueue.

 Your challenge is to alter the enqueue_dice() and dequeue_dice() methods to use a linked list.

 #### [Solution](https://github.com/EmmaBurkett/CSE212-final-project/blob/main/coding_challenges/Answers/dice_queue_answer.py)